-In FY 2020/21, SBCBH will implement a new "School-Based Clinical Services" program, which will place 4.0 FTE licensed/waivered clinical staff in the schools to serve high-need children and youth.
+In FY 2020/21, SBCBH will implement a new "School-Based Clinical Services" program, which will place 4.0 FTE licensed/waivered clinical staff on a rotation schedule that allows for their presence at virtually all the schools to serve high-need children and youth.
 The schools will provide space on-site for the clinicians to provide one-on-one therapeutic services to children, youth, and when appropriate, to their families.
-In addition, a half-time (0.5 FTE) law enforcement officer position will be funded, to support the program staff and students.
+In addition, a half-time (0.5 FTE) Community Liaison Officer will be funded to provide a variety of community based prevention services and the Community Liaison Officer can also be available to support the program staff and students, when requested by SBCBH and/or school staff.
 This new Early Intervention program will expand services to meet the complex needs of children and TAY, and support teachers to promote safe and healthy schools.
 These services will expand access to mental health treatment and provide services in the least restrictive setting for both students and their families, while supporting teachers.